kcp-dev/kcp/docs/content/concepts/terminology.md

 In the sense of kcp, sharding involves:

-- running another kcp API server instance with its own etcd datastore
+- running another kcp server instance with its own etcd datastore
 - registering that kcp instance with the root shard by creating a `Shard` object

 A shard hosts its own set of Workspaces and logical clusters.
 The sharding mechanism in kcp allows you to bind APIs